Luna Rossa sweeps Artemis at America's Cup

 Needing to win Saturday's fourth race at San Francisco Bay to keep the best-of-seven semi-final series going, Artemis made a great start, taking the early lead with their high-tech 72-foot catamaran.

-But their joy was short-lived when they were penalized for touching the Italian boat during the pre-start.
-The penalty led a television cameraman to call the Swedish team, which lost its teammate during a May training exercise, "jinxed."
+But their joy was shortlived when they were penalized for touching the Italian boat during the pre-start.

-Artemis landed two more penalties for sailing out of bounds during the race, effectively ending their hopes of winning and allowing Luna Rossa to cruise to victory by two minutes and 11 seconds.
+Artemis were handed two more penalties for sailing out of bounds during the race, effectively ending their hopes of winning and allowing Luna Rossa to cruise to victory by two minutes and 11 seconds.

 With the win, Luna Rossa advanced to the final of the Louis Vuitton Cup against Emirates Team New Zealand.